-Some of the generic research themes for Expedition 322 include: (1) evolution of a deepwater turbidite depositional system and facies architecture within the Shikoku Basin; (2) heat flow, diagenesis, and fluid chemistry of mixed terrigenous and openocean sediments; (3) volcanic ash stratigraphy and provenance; (4) physical and hydrogeological properties of hemipelagic and turbidite sediments; and (5) petrology, alteration, and hydrology of Layer 2A of the oceanic crust (basalt).
+Research themes for Expedition 322 include (1) evolution of a deepwater turbidite depositional system and facies architecture within the Shikoku Basin; (2) heat flow, diagenesis, and fluid chemistry of mixed terrigenous and open-ocean sediments; (3) volcanic ash stratigraphy and provenance; (4) physical and hydrogeological properties of hemipelagic and turbidite sediments; and (5) petrology, alteration, and hydrology of Layer 2A of the oceanic crust (basalt).
 By drilling two sites on the incoming plate (proposed primary Site NT1-07A and proposed contingency Site NT1-01A), we expected to capture most of the fundamental geologic properties that are likely to change downdip along the plate boundary (Underwood, 2007).
-As the entire NanTroSEIZE science plan moves forward, our knowledge of the initial presubduction conditions will expand incrementally.
-We will use those results to improve the observational and theoretical context for interpretation of results from forthcoming and progressively deeper coring.
+As the entire NanTroSEIZE science plan moves forward, we will apply our knowledge of the initial presubduction conditions to improve the observational and theoretical context for interpretation of results from forthcoming and progressively deeper coring.
 A successful coring program during Expedition 322 will segue into a broad range of shore-based studies aimed at evaluating the interwoven factors that collectively lead to transitions from stable sliding to seismogenic behavior (Saito et al., 2009).